 Mission and Purpose

-The Interfaith Children's Movement is an interfaith advocacy movement that is dedicated to improving the well-being of all children in the state of Georgia.
+The Interfaith Children's Movement is a grassroots, interfaith advocacy movement that is dedicated to improving the well-being of all children in the state of Georgia.

 - Children across Georgia deserve to have hope for a better tomorrow, and it is incumbent upon us, as the interfaith community, to put our faith in action and take a stand on their behalf.